awesomeeng/awesome-server/examples/BasicController/README.md

-# AwesomeServer: Basic Server Example
+# AwesomeServer: Basic Controller Example

 A brief example of setting up a basic AwesomeServer server with a very simple route.